exakat/exakat-docs/Reference/Rules/Security/UploadFilenameInjection.rst

    }

    ?>

-It is highly recommended to validate any incoming file, generate a name for it, and store the `result <https://www.php.net/result>`_ in a folder outside the web folder.
-Also, avoid accepting PHP scripts, if possible.

 See also `[CVE-2017-6090] <https://cxsecurity.com/issue/WLB-2017100031>`_, `CWE-616: Incomplete Identification of Uploaded File Variables <https://cwe.mitre.org/data/definitions/616.html>`_ and `Why File Upload Forms are a Major Security Threat <https://www.acunetix.com/websitesecurity/upload-forms-threat/>`_.